robier/csv/README.md

 # csv

-Simple CSV generation class that is basically wrapper for fputcsv function supports:
+Simple CSV generation class that is basically wrapper for fputcsv function that supports:

 - change of data encoding while making CSV file
 - replacing parts of data with str_replace